basilisk-engineering/research-swarm/README.md

 You download the image, put in your api key, and run your own LLM server.
 The costs are as follows:
 1. Docker image: $0
-2. OpenAI calls: $0.50 / day
+2. Background comment generation: $0.50 / day
+3. On-demand paper summarizations: $0.50 / paper
-3. LLM server: varies at your discretion
+4. LLM server: varies at your discretion

 ## Roadmap